"There are only two tragedies: One is not getting what one wants, and the other is getting it."

 So Sonia sat.
 She thought about blue eyes, and a velvety voice, and strong hands.
 She thought about drowsy afternoons of daydreams, and the many times she'd "accidentally" walked by a certain house, and even about the jealousy, like a needle in her heart.
 She thought about the nights she'd stayed up, not able to sleep but dreaming while she was still awake and wondering if he was--

 "Finished," Ms. Marzanna said.
-Sonia blinked; the clock said an hour had passed, but she'd barely noticed.
+Sonia blinked; the clock said an hour had passed.
+She'd barely noticed.
 Ms. Marzanna turned the freshly carved jack o' lantern for her to see, and Sonia flinched.
 It was fantastically ugly.
 She couldn't believe that Ms. Marzanna, with her stubby fingers and skinny arms, could have carved so much detail into its face, nor invested such a degree of leering malice in its eyes and smile.
-It looked, she reflected, like a real monster, and she found herself afraid of what it might look like when lit from within.
-She thought about that ritualistic moment when flickering, ghostly candlelight would first spring into its features and she shivered.
+It looked, she reflected, like a real monster.
+She thought about that ritualistic moment when flickering, ghostly candlelight would first spring into its features from a lit candle and she shivered.
 Could something this awful really help her?

 Sonia nodded three times.